rksm/clj-org-analyzer/README.md

 This command starts an HTTP server that serves a web page that visualizes the time data found in org files.
 Org files can be specified individually or, when passing a directory, a recursive search for .org files is done.
-If nothing is specified, defaults to ~/org/ and doing a recursive search in that directory.
+If nothing is specified, defaults to the current directory, recursively searching it for any .org file.

 opts:
      --host hostname	Sets hostname, default is 0.0.0.0